 While we all know that the calendar year starts from January 1 and ends on December 31, it is not the same for business enterprises in Singapore.
-In this article we will try and learn something more about financial year in Singapore.
-We are sure it will be useful for those business houses that are planning to start their commercial activities in this country.
+In this article we will try and learn something more about the financial year in Singapore.
+We are sure it will be useful for those business entities that are planning to start their commercial activities in this country.
 There are some unique features and facts about financial year as far as Singapore is concerned and it would be interesting to know more about it.

-It would be pertinent to mention here that the Companies Act in Singapore does not have any mandatory date on which the financial year shall come to an end.
-Nor does it prescribe any specific 12 month period as the Financial year beginning and ending.
-In other words, the discretion to determine the starting date and ending date of a financial year is left to the full discretion of the companies.
+It should be noted that the Companies Act in Singapore does not have any mandatory date on which the financial year shall come to an end, nor does it prescribe any specific 12 month period as the financial year beginning and end.
+In other words, the discretion to determine the starting date and ending date of a financial year is left fully to the companies themselves.